wyuinche/ecdsa-keygen-java/README.md

 # ecdsa-keygen-java
 ECDSA KeyPair Generator for Java

-This package supports ecdsa keypair for btc and ether.
+This library supports ecdsa keypair(btc compressed wif and ether).

+This library is for [mitum-java-util](https://github.com/ProtoconNet/mitum-java-util).

 ## Installation